Skip to main content

 Furthermore, transdermal estrogen appears to pose a lower risk of venous thromboembolism (VTE) and stroke compared to oral estrogen.
 This reduced risk is attributed to the avoidance of direct hepatic stimulation, which can increase the production of procoagulant factors.
 The ability to maintain vascular health without significantly altering coagulation cascades represents a considerable advantage for cardiovascular considerations.

 The interplay of hormones extends beyond estrogen.
 For women, balancing estrogen with progesterone is often a component of hormonal optimization protocols.
-Micronized progesterone, when used in conjunction with estrogen, has been shown to have neutral or beneficial effects on and may contribute to overall cardiovascular protection.
+Micronized progesterone, when used in conjunction with estrogen, has been shown to have neutral or beneficial effects on blood pressure and may contribute to overall cardiovascular protection.
 This hormone can relax blood vessels, improving blood flow and potentially lowering blood pressure.

 Testosterone, even in the low physiological doses prescribed for women, also plays a role in cardiovascular health.
 Targeted testosterone optimization protocols for women, typically involving subcutaneous injections of Testosterone Cypionate, can influence body composition, insulin sensitivity, and inflammatory markers.
 While research is still developing, appropriate testosterone levels are associated with improved metabolic parameters that indirectly support cardiovascular well-being.